Supreme Court hears a case that experts say could wreak havoc on the tax code

 The Trump tax cuts at the heart of the case

 The operative understanding of what the amendment has meant for more than a century is now being challenged by Charles and Kathleen Moore.
-Backed by anti-regulatory groups, they are specifically challenging a provision in then President Trump's huge 2017 corporate tax cut, a provision that helps pay for some of those tax cuts.
+Backed by anti-regulatory groups, they are specifically challenging a provision in then-President Donald Trump's huge 2017 corporate tax cut, a provision that helps pay for some of those tax cuts.

 Still, if the Moores were to win, the federal government could be forced to pay back billions of dollars in corporate tax collections, and the effects for lots of other tax provisions could be profound.

-Former House Speaker Paul Ryan, a Republican, shepherded the 2017 tax law through the house, including the provision before the Supreme Court Tuesday.
+Former House Speaker Paul Ryan, a Republican, shepherded the 2017 tax law through the House, including the provision before the Supreme Court on Tuesday.

 The background to the arguments